bbauska/LFS171x/README.md

 <p align="center" width="100%">
 <img width="66%"
    src="https://user-images.githubusercontent.com/41387907/138575694-cfe33539-cddc-4dd5-b44f-f8b7519f5264.png"
-   alt="Blockchain decision path"/>
+   alt="Blockchain Decision Path"/>
 </p>
 <p align="center">The above diagram provides generalized, high-level decision points about when to use or not to use blockchain technology for your business.</p>

 **[`^        back to top        ^`](#table-of-contents)**

 <h4>Hyperledger Community</h4>
 The development of the Hyperledger projects is led by a diverse group of technical, open source contributors.

 We are always looking for help to build an open source ecosystem of business blockchain technologies.
-If you are interested in contributing to and learning from the community, we welcome you to join the Hyperledger effort.
+If you are interested in contributing to and learning from the community, we welcome you to [join the Hyperledger effort](https://www.hyperledger.org/participate).

 <h4>Joining the Hyperledger Community</h4>
 You too can join the Hyperledger Community:

 **For developers**
-Read the Hyperledger code on GitHub.
-Join the Hyperledger discussion at Rocket.Chat.
-Search for open bugs, or report a new one in the Hyperledger’s bug database.
+Read the Hyperledger code on [GitHub](https://github.com/hyperledger/hyperledger).
+Join the Hyperledger discussion at [Rocket.Chat](https://chat.hyperledger.org/home).
+Search for open bugs, or report a new one in the [Hyperledger’s bug database](https://jira.hyperledger.org/secure/Dashboard.jspa).

 **For business leaders**
-For key updates from Hyperledger, join the mailing list.
-Explore all Hyperledger business solutions.
+For key updates from Hyperledger, join the [mailing list](https://lists.hyperledger.org/g/main).
+Explore all [Hyperledger business solutions](https://www.hyperledger.org/use).

 **For educators and community leaders**
-You can start or join a Hyperledger meetup.
-Development updates from Wiki can be found here.
+You can start or join a [Hyperledger meetup](https://www.meetup.com/pro/hyperledger/).
+Development updates from Wiki can be found [here](https://wiki.hyperledger.org/).

 <!------------------------------------------------------------------------------------------------>
 <!----------------- hyperledger global meetings ---------------->